HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 3. Extract the DXClient.zip file

 !!! note
-    To install DXClient using any OCI-based Container Runtimes, run this command before proceeding further.
+    The default OCI runtime for DXClient is docker.
+If you wish to use any other OCI runtime, please run the following command before proceeding further.
     ```
     export CONTAINER_RUNTIME=<YOUR_CONTAINER_RUNTIME>